Relational Foundations For Functorial Data Migration: SPCU in FQL

-The encoding strategy described above fails for relational conjunctive queries under their typical set-theoretic semantics.
-For example, consider a simple two column relational table $R$, its encoded FQL instance $[R]$, and an attempt to project off col1 using $\Delta$: \begin{footnotesize}
+The encoding strategy described above fails for SPCU under its typical set-theoretic semantics.
+For example, consider a simple two column relational table $R$, its encoded FQL instance $[R]$, and an attempt to project off col1 using $\Delta$: